Governance Intelligence

 Best proxy statement (large cap)

-This award will examine the completeness of legal disclosures, effectiveness of communication elements, readability, timeliness of filing, visual design elements and overall layout.
-Specific elements such as compensation discussion and analysis, CD&A, director profiles and ESG challenges will be given particular consideration.
-Market cap definition: Small cap = below US$2 bn / Mid-cap = between US$2 bn - US$20 bn / Large cap = US$20 bn and over
+Over the years, the proxy statement has evolved from dense compliance filings into a critical tool for communicating with shareholders that shape investor perception.
+Judges will be looking at the completeness of legal disclosures, effectiveness of communication elements, readability, timeliness of filing, visual design elements and overall layout.
+Consideration will be given to specific elements such as compensation discussion and analysis, director profiles and ESG challenges.
+Evidence can include a copy of your most recent proxy statement with select extracts relevant to your submission.
+Details of how your proxy stands out and shareholder engagement impact.
+Market cap definition: Micro cap = below US$300 mn / Small cap = between US$300 mn - US$2 bn / Mid-cap = between US$2 bn – US$20 bn / Large cap = between US$20 bn - US$200 bn / Mega cap = US$200 bn and over

 Best shareholder engagement (small to mid-cap)